 On April 30, 2020, we incorporated a subsidiary corporation, Particle, Inc. for the purpose of research and development on non-core Company intellectual property.
 The first research activity, undertaken by a separate Particle team has been on standard threaded light bulbs that have a warm white light that can inactivate germs, including bacteria and viruses.
 On June 1, 2020, we approved and ratified entry into an intercompany Patent License Agreement dated May 21, 2020 with Particle.
 Pursuant to the Agreement, Particle received an exclusive non-transferrable license to use certain patents and trademarks of the Company, in exchange the Company shall receive: (i) a one-time fee of \$250,000 upon a successful financing of Particle, and (ii) a quarterly royalty payment equal to the greater of 5% of the Gross Sales, net of returns, from Particle or \$5,000.
-As of December 31, 2021, the operations of Particle have generated no sales and operations are just commencing.
+As of March 31, 2022, the operations of Particle have generated no sales.
 The first product, the Particle bulb can be used in households, businesses, and other facilities to inactivate bacteria and viruses.
 Through internal preliminary testing, Particle personnel has confirmed the bulb's efficacy in inactivating common germs such as E. coli and Staphylococcus.
 Final study results. from Texas Biomedical Research Institute indicate the Particle bulb's ability to inactivate SARS-CoV-2, the virus that causes COVID-19 and most recently, the Alpha and Delta variants of the virus that causes COVID-19.
-The Particle team is working on certification, labeling, product manufacturing and related go-to-market requirements; as well as business development activities related to interest from potential strategic and channel partners in both consumer and business applications in the global marketplace.
+The Particle team is working on business development activities related to interest from potential strategic and channel partners in both consumer and business applications in the global marketplace.

 On September 17, 2021 we incorporated a subsidiary corporation, AI Mind, Inc. for the purpose of identifying and capitalizing upon market opportunities for its AI Deep Learning Platform.
-The first revenue activity undertaken by the subsidiary during the three months ended December 31, 2021 and related to the creation of graphical images expressed as NFTs utilizing the AI Deep Learning Platform.
+During the six months ended March 31, 2022, our artificial intelligence (AI) Deep Learning Platform began generating revenue from digital asset sales of NFT's and had sales of \$4,360,000.
 We plan to explore other opportunities to monetize our AI Deep Learning Platform.

 We expect that other such subsidiaries may be created over time.
-Additionally, we may license its intellectual property to third parties so that they may pursue activities that are not a part of the Company's core focus.
+Additionally, we may license our intellectual property to third parties so that they may pursue activities that are not a part of the Company's core focus.